 I went to their website and found a quick setup for an Android device.
 If I did not have an Android device I would have been stuck and had to email support as there are no other options or information.

 I do have an Android device so started following the instructions.
 They were not detailed or clear enough for me to follow and I got stuck.

 I emailed support and they replied promptly with more information and tips like how to enable NFC on Android devices and apps I would need if I had a Windows or Blackberry device.
 The delivery package should link to or include all of this.

 If you are familiar with NFC technology and think this sounds like something you would like then great, the Tagger NFC wallet is for you.

 For crypto to gain wider adoption the next generation of crypto products and services have to be easy to use.
 I am confident many products and services that just work will be released this year.
 However, the Tagger NFC physical wallet is not one of them.

 Having said that, support was so helpful, prompt and knowledgeable that I would not be surprised if Tagger improve the delivery package and setup guide based on feedback.

-Tagger appear to have shut down.
+Tagger appears to have shut down.
 Their website is gone and I can’t find any presence of them anywhere else.
-Anyone who had bitcoin in one of these wallets would not have lost any funds.
+Anyone who had Bitcoin in one of these wallets would not have lost any funds.
 The devices would continue to work as normal.